delvtech/frontend-monorepo/README.md

-## Frontend monorepo for Element Finance
+## Frontend monorepo for Element Protocol

-This repo contains frontend packages and applications that are maintained by Element Finance.
+This repo contains frontend packages and applications for the Element protocol and related projects.

 ## Required `node` version